 Mary led me to her girlfriend's door.
 A woman opened it halfway, revealing the outline of her boyfriend behind her.
 The two girls stepped aside and started introducing us guys.

 Stupor struck us deaf and dumb at the same instant.
 Our eyes locked, brains spinning on ice, checking and cross-checking, trying to make sense of the impossible evidence that stood before our very eyes!

 What were the odds?
 Both of us had vacationed to Minneapolis at the same time.
 Both were writing to girls in Minnesota.
 Both girls turned out to be friends.
 And here we were face-to-face 1,800 miles away from our apartment complex - realizing for the first time how much we had in common!

 Blown away by the magnitude of the coincidence, our past differences melted into oblivion.
 Discovering our similarities was the same as forgetting our differences.
 To this day, I can't calculate the odds of that meeting, but suspect its lesson applies universally.

 Even apparent enemies share an amazing amount in common - we just have to take the time to look for it.
 Discovering our similarities, is the same as forgetting our differences.

-Mike Johnson is an energetic writer & entrepreneur.
-Learn more about Mike's offerings at www.MikeJohnson.biz
+Mike Johnson is an prolific writer & entrepreneur.
+Access hundreds of Mike's free, inspiring articles at www.MikeJohnson.biz